alinajadrevska/market-risk-analysis/README.md

 # Quantifying Market Risk

 This project analyzes financial market risk using Python and historical data from the S&P 500 (SPY ETF).
 The goal is to model volatility and quantify potential losses using commonly applied risk measures.
+This project was independently developed as part of my studies in actuarial science and financial engineering.

  Overview